atticus-lv/RenderNode/docs/Intro.md

 4. **Render List Node**  render all the task that you need

-*Once you plug a node settings to overide something into the a task,the next task will inherit it if there is not a same type Node plug input.
-So you may start a new render list to keep your node tree cleaner*
+*Once you plug a node settings to overide something into the a task,the next task will inherit it if there is not a same type Node plug input. <br>So you may start a new render list to keep your node tree cleaner*

 <!-- panels:end -->